Colorado-Dept-of-Public-Safety/admintasks/README.md

 Draft of Admin Task Notebook.
 Tasks Outlined:
-1.)
-How to create, download and delete reports for users and items In a AGOL Org.
+<ul> 1.)
+How to create, download and delete reports for users and items In a AGOL Org. </ul>
-2.)
-How to  Find by user all CSV files in AGOL and Download to file path for archiving.
+<ul> 2.)
+How to  Find by user all CSV files in AGOL and Download to file path for archiving. </ul>
-3.)
-How to Find, and Download all Feature Layers.
+<ul> 3.)
+How to Find, and Download all Feature Layers. </ul>

 Next Steps:
 1.)
 Create python script that shows relationships for all Dashboards, Storymaps and other mapping applications.